risingwavelabs/risingwave-docs-legacy/docs/sql/create-source/create-source-kafka-redpanda.md

 :::note

 For the definitions of the parameters, see the [librdkafka properties list](https://github.com/edenhill/librdkafka/blob/master/CONFIGURATION.md).
 Note that the parameters in the list assumes all parameters start with `properties.` and therefore do not include this prefix.
+Also, due to the limitation of the SASL/OAUTHBEARER implementation, you only need to specify one OAUTHBEARER parameter: `properties.sasl.oauthbearer.config`.
+Other OAUTHBEARER parameters are not applicable.

 :::

 For SASL/OAUTHBEARER with SSL, you also need to include these SSL parameters: